AshKetshup/AshKetshup/README.md

 🏢 I'm a currently studying for a <b>Master's degree</b> at <i>Universidade da Beira Interior</i> on the topic of <b>Computer Science and Engeneering</b>.

+✏️ "Everything I enjoy using I want to learn"

 ## Statistics & Assessments

 <p align="center">